A blog & Business about being brave & faithful in the small things...because they add up.

-Posts That (Hopefully) inform & Inspire As you Pursue your Entrepreneurial Goals
+Posts That (Hopefully) inform & Inspire As you Pursue your Entrepreneurial and life Goals

 We mommas and daddies don't give ourselves enough credit!
 I mean, most of us shop at Wal-Mart (or Target, Aldi, etc.) with our CHILDREN IN TOW and manage to obtain 85% of the items on our list.
 That's victory in my book!
 If you can do that, then you can chase after that entrepreneurial fire in your heart (or that new goal in your soul)!
 Read on to see why.

 I mean seriously, sometimes you just have to laugh.
 As a parent, you find yourself in predicaments that 10 years earlier you couldn't have dreamed up.
 But, there you stand...a middle-class, well-educated woman holding the hand of a little tyke, his pants to the ground, booty on full display and a guilty look on his face.

 Funny and strange how a phrase can change over the years.
 The significance of the words "Wanna go out?" for me started in middle school.
 But as the years passed, the meaning of the phrase changed...significantly.

 A pint of chocolate milk and a crisp dollar bill...items given lovingly and freely to me.
 And on the surface, they seem small gifts.
 But in reality, they play a huge part in me learning to receive.
 We all know it's tough to give at times, yet sometimes it's even harder to receive.